nest/nestml/doc/running/running_nest_compartmental.rst

 For a complete example, please see `concmech.nestml <https://github.com/nest/nestml/blob/master/tests/nest_compartmental_tests/resources/concmech.nestml>`_ and its associated unit test, `test__concmech_model.py <https://github.com/nest/nestml/blob/master/tests/nest_compartmental_tests/test__concmech_model.py>`_.

-Synapse description
+Receptor description
 -------------------

-Here synapse models are based on convolutions over a buffer of incoming spikes.
+Here receptor models are based on convolutions over a buffer of incoming spikes.
 This means that the equation for the current-contribution must contain a convolve() call and a description of the kernel used for that convolution is needed.
-The descriptor for synapses is ``@mechanism::receptor``.
+The descriptor for receptors is ``@mechanism::receptor``.

 .. code-block:: nestml